What is Cisco Refresh

 What is Remanufactured IT?

-Put simply, remanufactured IT is preowned equipment that has been restored to like-new condition, often with the same warranties and guarantees.
-It's a great way to save money, reduce your environmental impact, and get the same performance as new equipment.
+Put simply, remanufactured IT refers to preowned equipment that manufacturers or specialists restore to like-new condition.
+These products often come with the same warranties and guarantees as new items.
+Choosing remanufactured IT helps you save money, reduce your environmental impact, and enjoy the same level of performance as brand-new equipment.

 Cisco’s Refresh programme is a great example of this.
-They take preowned technology, such as switches that have been returned by customers and test them for functionality and possible defects.
+Cisco receives used technology, such as switches that customers have returned, and rigorously tests each item to ensure full functionality and identify any defects.

 OK, got it.
 Why would I use it in my Network infrastructure over new though?